 From that first Seneca Falls Convention in 1848, the ratification of the 19th Amendment was a big leap forward, but there were still battles to be fought and won to continue paving the road to equality.
 Pivotal legislation moving gender equality forward include the 1963 Equal Pay Act, addressing wage disparity based on gender, the establishment of Title IX in 1972, prohibiting sex-based discrimination in any school or education program receiving federal funding, and the introduction of the Violence Against Women Act in 1994, strengthening legal protections for women against domestic violence and sexual assault.
 Each milestone represents a hard-won victory.

 The path toward gender equality has been shaped by the determination of trailblazing women.
-In addition to Elizabeth Cady Stanton, notable women's equality vanguards include Susan B. Anthony, Sojourner Truth, Ida Barnett-Wells , and Alice Paul.
+In addition to Elizabeth Cady Stanton and Alice Paul, notable women's equality vanguards include Susan B. Anthony, Sojourner Truth, Ida Barnett-Wells , and noted abolitionist Lucretia Mott.
 They all stand as icons of the suffrage movement, and their relentless advocacy for women's rights has inspired countless others to take up the cause.

 Susan B. Anthony and Elizabeth Cady Stanton |